obsidiansystems/ledger-app-tezos/README.md

 It will only sign block headers and endorsements, as the purpose of the baking app is that it cannot be co-opted to perform other types of operations (like transferring XTZ).
-If a Ledger is running with the Tezos Baking application, it is the expectation of its owner that no transactions will need to be signed with it.
+If a Ledger is running with the Tezos Baking Application, it is the expectation of its owner that no transactions will need to be signed with it.
 To sign transactions with that Ledger, you will need to switch it to using the Tezos Wallet application, or have the Tezos Wallet application installed on